-How Cryptocurrency Prices Affect the Number of Hodl Comments on Reddit
+How Cryptocurrency Prices Affect the # of HODL Comments on Reddit

 For those of you unfamiliar with the HODL meme, it’s an intentional misspelling of the word “Hold” that is commonly repeated during turbulent periods in the cryptocurrency market.

 Over time, HODL has become synonymous with investors abating fear, and not selling in times of market despair.